Quantum K-theory of Quiver Varieties and Many-Body Systems: Computations for Partial Flags

 We are now ready to compute the eigenvalues of the operators corresponding to the tautological bundles.

 \begin{theorem} The eigenvalues of $\hat{\tau}(z)\circledast$ is given by $\tau({s_{i,k}})$, where $s_{i,k}$ satify Bethe equations:

 where $k=1,\dots, \textbf{v}_i$ for $i=1,\dots, \textbf{v}_{n-1}$. \end{theorem} \begin{proof} There are several ways of obtaining these equations.
 One way corresponds to the study of asymptotics of \eqref{eval} as it was done in section 3.5 of \cite{Pushkar:2016qvw}.
 However, there is a shortcut recently provided by \cite{Aganagic:2017be}.
-One regards $TX$ as an element in $K_{\prod_iGL(V_i)\times GL(W_{n-1})}(pt)$, so that $a_j$ are coordinates of the torus acting on $W_{n-1}$ and by $s_{i,k}$ are coordinates of the torus acting on $V_i$.
+One chooses a preimage of the class $TX$ in $K_{\prod_iGL(V_i)\times GL(W_{n-1})}(pt)$ under the Kirwan map, so that $a_j$ are coordinates of the torus acting on $W_{n-1}$ and $s_{i,k}$ are coordinates of the torus acting on $V_i$.
 In this case we have